 To qualify for E-2 classification, the employee of a treaty investor must:

-- Meet the definition of “employee” under relevant law
+- Meet the definition of “employee” under relevant law; and

 - Either be engaging in duties of an executive or supervisory character, or if employed in a lesser capacity, have special qualifications.

 If the principal alien employer is not an individual, it must be an enterprise or organization at least 50% owned by persons in the United States who have the nationality of the treaty country.
-These owners must be maintaining nonimmigrant treaty investor status.
-If the owners are not in the United States, they must be, if they were to seek admission to this country, classifiable as nonimmigrant treaty investors.
+These owners must either: (a) be maintaining nonimmigrant treaty investor status or (b) if the owners are not in the United States, they must be, if they were to seek admission to this country, classifiable as nonimmigrant treaty investors.
 See 8 CFR 214.2(e)(3)(ii).

-Duties which are of an executive or supervisory character are those which primarily provide the employee ultimate control and responsibility for the organization’s overall operation, or a major component of it.
+Duties that are of an executive or supervisory character are those which primarily provide the employee ultimate control and responsibility for the enterprise’s overall operation, or a major component of it.
 See 8 CFR 214.2(e)(17) for a more complete definition.

-Special qualifications are skills which make the employee’s services essential to the efficient operation of the business.
-There are several qualities or circumstances which could, depending on the facts, meet this requirement.
+Special qualifications are skills and/or aptitudes which make the employee’s services essential to the efficient operation of the treaty enterprise.
+There are several qualities or circumstances that could, depending on the facts, meet this requirement.
 These include, but are not limited to: